ComputerScienceHouse/game-night/README.md

 # Game-Night

 Game-Night is a web-app used to archive boardgames used by members of the Computer Science House.
-Game-Night is currently running [Here] (http://game-night.csh.rit.edu)
+Game-Night is currently running [Here](http://game-night.csh.rit.edu)

 ## Setup
 **Requires Python & MongoDB**

 ### Python Dependencies
 Use `pip install -r requirements.txt` to install the required python dependencies.
-Using virtualenv is recommeded when install packages for python.
+Using virtualenv is recommeded when installing packages for python.

 ### Environment Variables
 Game-Night requires access to OIDC and s3 to operate properly.
 This is done by obtaining a client id and secret for each service.